-3.16 UK company and charity law set out circumstances under which trustees cannot be appointed or may be automatically disqualified from their appointment.
-The Charity Commission has published a list of automatic disqualification reasons, herewith linked.
+- 3.17 UK company and charity law set out circumstances under which trustees cannot be appointed or may be automatically disqualified from their appointment.
+The automatic disqualification reasons are listed on the linked table published by the Charity Commission. - 3.18 Trustees of WaterAid international must sign a 'Trustee Eligibility